micmejia/bible-dump/NKJV/Acts/Acts 3.md

 Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord,

 ###### 20
-and that He may send [^c]Jesus Christ, who was [^d]preached to you before,
+and that He may send Jesus Christ, who was preached to you before,

 ###### 21
-whom heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since [^e]the world began.
+whom heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since the world began.

 ###### 22
 For Moses truly said to the fathers, 'The Lord your God will raise up for you a Prophet like me from your brethren.
 Him you shall hear in all things, whatever He says to you.